-All foreign nationals entering Japan are required to provide fingerprint scans and to be photographed at the port of entry.
-This requirement is in addition to any existing visa or passport requirements.
-There are some exceptions for this requirement, including diplomatic and official visa holders, minors, and individuals covered under SOFA Article IX.2.
+- All foreign nationals are required to provide fingerprint scans and to be photographed at the port of entry.
+Exceptions to this requirement include diplomatic and official visa holders, minors, and individuals covered under SOFA Article IX.2.
 For further information about landing procedures, please visit the Immigration Bureau of Japan’s website.

 Safety and Security